ivi-dev/Sudoku/README.md

 find yourself getting frustrated, walk away.
 Let your mind clear and try again later.
 The most important thing is to have fun.

-# What's this app about
+# What's this app about?

 This app delivers Sudoku to your device's browser, so that it's right there for you to enjoy.